Flavio Maestri: Club career

-When Flavio Maestri was 10 years old, his father, Edmondo Maestri Baroni, brought him to Sporting Cristal to try out.
+When Flavio Maestri was 10 years old, his father, Edmundo Maestri Baroni, brought him to Sporting Cristal to try out.
 The youth coach at the time, Alberto Gallardo, admitted him into the club.
 When Flavio was 16, he signed his first professional contract with Sporting Cristal.
 At age 18 he debuted with the first team under coach Juan Carlos Oblitas in a match against San Agustin.
 He scored his first goal that same year in a match against Hijos de Yurimaguas.

 Flavio Maestri was part of the team consisting of Roberto Palacios, Nolberto Solano, Julinho, Jorge Soto, Pedro Garay and Julio César Balerio that won the "Tricampeonato" from 1994 to 1996.
 By age 23, Flavio became an idol for Cristal fans and became an integral member of the team by scoring more than 100 goals.

 His good performances caught the attention of Hércules CF and in 1996 he transferred there.
 He played in Spain until 1998 when Chilean club Universidad de Chile acquired him.
 Flavio played with Chilean club until 2001.

 In 2002, Maestri came back to Sporting Cristal after six years outside of Peru.
 He was loaned out to San Luis F.C. but came back to Sporting Cristal to win another championship, the Torneo Apertura 2003.
 Flavio was than loaned out again, this time to Brazilian club Vitória.

 Flavio returned to Peru and did not renew his contract with Sporting Cristal.
 Alianza Lima signed him and Flavio became part of their team in 2004.
 In 2005 again Maestri went abroad, to Chinese club Shanghai The 9 on loan.
 After his loan in China he returned to Alianza Lima where he became National Champions in 2006.
 At the end of 2007, Alianza Lima did not renew their contract with Maestri.
 Flavio decided to sign with Sport Boys but due to injury he did not play often.

 In 2009, he returned once again to Sporting Cristal.